swarmnyc/Fulton/fulton-server/README.md

 ## CLI
 ---
-Use Fulton Server will Fulton CLI, [see](https://www.npmjs.com/package/fulton-cli)
+Using Fulton Server with [Fulton CLI](https://www.npmjs.com/package/fulton-cli) can helps you get started with Fulton

 ## Integration

 ### [typescript](https://typescriptlang.org/)

-we encourage you use Fulton Server with typescript because typescript provide many features and experiences that pure javascript doesn't have.
-And Fulton takes the advantage of decoration of typescript.
+we encourage you use Fulton Server with typescript because typescript provide better experiences than pure javascript.
+Also, Fulton Server takes the advantage of decoration of typescript.

 For Example,
 ``` typescript